Skip to content

 Katie Osborne Lilac Collection

-Peak Interest: May and early June
+Peak Interest: Mid to Late May

 The Lilac Dell exhibits over 400 species and cultivars of common lilacs.
 French hybrids form the basis of the collection, but also displayed are Preston hybrids (originated in Canada by Isabella Preston), early-bloomers such as hyacinth lilacs and a selection of species found in the wild.
 An introductory Lilac Walk at the entrance to the Lilac Dell is organized in a series of exhibits that interpret the desirable breeding characteristics of lilacs, and major developments in the history of lilac breeding.
 On more challenging terrain, The Katie Osborne Lilac Collection within the Lilac Dell is one of the most diverse and one of the definitive collections to demonstrate the range of the genus Syringa.
 A popular seasonal attraction, it provides visitors with weeks of delightful springtime colour and fragrance.